-- 11. In light of the "substantial" flaws in EPA's decision, the Ninth Circuit did not find it necessary to reach the ESA arguments and vacated the registrations.
-Id. at 1145. - 12.
-The registrant companies again applied for new registrations just weeks after the Ninth Circuit's decision, on July 2.
-EPA then approved those registrations just days before the presidential election, on October 27, announcing it at a press conference in a Georgia cotton field. - 13.
-The Registration Actions challenged here have many of the same fundamental flaws as the prior approval vacated in June 2020 as well as some new ones. - 14.
+- The Registration Actions and Registration Amendments 14. challenged here have many of the same fundamental flaws as the prior approval vacated in June 2020 as well as some new ones. - 15.
 First, the Registration Actions again either underestimate or ignore risks and costs to farmers and the environment from its decision.

-These include: damage to crops and wild plants resulting from off-field drift

-- 15. Among other violations, EPA again failed to study and account for the substantial likelihood that even trained pesticide applicators, despite their best efforts, cannot both follow the use directions and control weeds.
+These include: damage to crops and wild plants resulting from off-field drift and run-off of dicamba; economic harm from crop damage; anti-competitive effects resulting in economic losses from forced purchase of dicamba-resistant seeds for defense against drift damage; social strife in farming communities between dicamba users and those whose crops are damaged by dicamba drift; and reliance on an impossible label without analyzing whether it can actually be followed in real world conditions. - 16.
+Among other violations, EPA again failed to study and account for the substantial likelihood that even trained pesticide applicators, despite their best efforts, cannot both follow the use directions and control weeds.
 The Registration Actions provide many of the same highly restrictive use directions as the 2017 label discussed and found deficient in NFFC II, and several additional, complicated restrictions that the Ninth Circuit warned would likely result in increased non-compliance in future growing seasons.
 EPA's failure to consider this aspect of the registrations will result in further destruction of crops and environmental harm in violation of FIFRA.
-7 U.S.C. § 136a(C)(5). - 16.
+7 U.S.C. § 136a(C)(5). - 17.
 EPA also trumped up the benefits of dicamba over-the-top spraying but again left out any assessment of its true economic costs to farmers, as FIFRA requires.
 7 U.S.C. § 136(bb).
-These products resulted in the destruction of crops and significant economic losses from off-field drift and runoff.
-And, as the Ninth Circuit explained, harm from drift also caused "defensive adoption"; that is, farmers with no choice but to buy and plant soy and cotton seeds genetically engineered with resistance in order to protect against the otherwise inevitable drift damage.
-That impact had monopolizing, anti-competitive effects on agricultural markets: for instance small seed companies losing sales of non-dicamba-resistant seeds and farmers losing their right to plant what they choose (and in terms of forced purchase of more expensive seeds).
-NFFC II, 960 F.3d at 1142.
-EPA again failed to analyze and consider these economic impacts in its approval.
+These products resulted in

-- 17. EPA also failed to take into account the social costs of the registrations on farming communities.
+- 18. EPA also failed to take into account the social costs of the registrations on farming communities.
 The unprecedented drift crisis during past growing seasons resulted in "severe strain on social relations in farming communities," id. at 1143, as farmers began threatening farmers; destroying their neighbors' crops, trees, ornamentals, and gardens; and even resorting to acts of violence.
 Id.
 These substantial impacts are nowhere accounted for in this decision, let alone rigorously analyzed, in violation of FIFRA.
-7 U.S.C. § 136(bb). - 18.
+7 U.S.C. § 136(bb). - 19.
 Second, the decision also found separate ways to violate FIFRA beyond the substantive errors in the registrations.
 For example, the prior registration was a "conditional" registration, because EPA admitted it lacked all the necessary studies in order to register the products "unconditionally."
-Instead, it ordered the manufacturers to submit more studies on numerous important issues, such as off-field drift harm to trees. - This time EPA issued an "unconditional" registration for these 19. products.
-Unconditional registration requires that EPA assess and find that a pesticide will not cause unreasonable adverse effects when used "in accordance with widespread and commonly recognized practice."
-7 U.S.C. § 136a(C)(5).
-It also requires EPA to find that the pesticide "will perform its intended function" without causing unreasonable adverse effects on the environment."
-7 U.S.C. § 136a(C)(5).
-EPA's byzantine, unrealistic use requirements for the products are not common practice nor do they permit farmers to use the product for its intended function effectively: to kill weeds, and still follow them.
-To register a pesticide unconditionally, EPA must find that it can be sprayed and accomplish its intended purpose in the real world of farming, using common and accepted methods and still not cause unreasonable adverse effects, not according to whatever hypothetically EPA can think up to put on a label.
+Instead, it ordered the manufacturers to submit more studies on numerous important issues, such as off-field drift harm to trees. - 20.
+This time EPA issued an "unconditional" registration for these products.
+Unconditional registration requires that EPA assess and find that a pesticide will not cause unreasonable adverse effects when used "in